-That’s the word from Sim Tshabalala, chief executive of Standard Bank, who was speaking at the African Renaissance Conference in Durban yesterday.
+That’s the word from Sim Tshabalala, chief executive of Standard Bank, who was speaking at the African Renaissance Conference in Durban on Thursday.

 He was among a long list of speakers advocating massive investment in infrastructure as the best way to bolster Africa’s economic growth.